jez/blog/_posts/2021-05-23-perf-rinse-repeat.md

 Here's the hot instructions:[^debug]

 [^debug]:
-  You’ll notice: we even emit debug info, mapping which Ruby-level line these instructions came from!\
+    {^} You’ll notice: we even emit debug info, mapping which Ruby-level line these instructions came from!
-  \

     It means that if you run Ruby under `gdb` and print a backtrace, sometimes you’ll see C files in the backtrace (from inside the Ruby VM), and sometimes you’ll see Ruby files (for C functions emitted by the Sorbet compiler).

 ![body of `returns_nilclass` when compiled](/assets/img/perf-rinse-repeat-02.png)